2017, 2018 Chevrolet Sonic Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Chevrolet Sonic Prices - How Much is a Chevrolet Sonic?

-To avoid overpaying on a new Chevrolet Sonic, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Chevrolet Sonic, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 model year marks the Sonic’s sixth.
 Although it still uses General Motors’ Gamma II front-wheel-drive platform, there have been a few significant changes.
 Outwardly, Chevrolet gives the Sonic a slightly revised front fascia and brand-new LED taillights.
 A rather robust four-speaker infotainment system—which includes AM/FM radio, Chevrolet MyLink in-car connectivity, and a 7-inch touchscreen display—is now standard.
 So is Android Auto and Apple CarPlay for executing entertainment controls with your smartphone, and a rearview camera for monitoring your driving when in reverse.

 With the 2017 Chevrolet Sonic, you can choose between a four-door sedan and a five-door hatchback.
 Powering the vehicle is one of a pair of Ecotec inline 4-cylinder (I4) engines.
 The base machine is a 1.8-liter I4, which produces 135 horsepower and 125 lb-ft of torque.
 This goes on the LS and LT trims.
 (The hatchback is unavailable as an LS.)
 The top-level Premier trim gets the 1.4-liter turbocharged I4, which outguns the 1.8-liter with an output of 138 horsepower and 148 lb-ft of torque.